 Free, registration required

-We will explore research techniques, census reports, researching at repositories, internet research, organizing and writing in order to help you create a lasting family heirloom!
-This class will have something for both the beginning and experienced family researcher.
+From beginner to experienced researcher, this class will have something for everyone.
+Starting with the forms common in genealogical research, we will explore research techniques, census reports, researching at repositories, internet research, organizing and writing in order to help you create a lasting family heirloom!

 Tarbell Room, Lincoln Public Library